Chair | Carlo Fischione

 Datasets & Competitions Officer | Maximilian Arnold

-Maximilian Arnold received the B.Sc.
+Maximilian Arnold received a B.Sc.
 (2014) and M.Sc (2016) from Stuttgart University in electrical engineering.
-In 2016 he joined the institute of telecommunication as a PHD student.
+In 2016 he joined the institute of telecommunication as a Ph.D. student.
 He received a best student paper award on ISWCS2017 for his work in Massive MIMO measurements.
-His current research topics are development of prototypes for Massive MIMO and Deep Learning techniques applied to Massive MIMO.
+His current research topics are the development of prototypes for Massive MIMO and Deep Learning techniques applied to Massive MIMO.

 Research Blog Officer | Carolina Fortuna

 Carolina Fortuna is a research fellow at the Jozef Stefan Institute.
-She received her PhD in CS in 2013, her BSc in 2006, was a postdoctoral research associate at Ghent University, 2014-2015 and a visitor at Stanford University in 2017.
-Her research is interdisciplinary, focusing on data and knowledge driven modeling of communication and sensor systems.
-She authored over 60 peer reviewed papers at top journals and conferences and is the co-editor of a Wiley book on the Internet of Things.
-She wrote several EU funded research grants, contributed to EU funded research projects, including as a technical coordinator and is consulting Bloomberg, NY.
+She received her Ph.D. in CS in 2013, her BSc in 2006, was a postdoctoral research associate at Ghent University, 2014-2015, and a visitor at Stanford University in 2017.
+Her research is interdisciplinary, focusing on data and knowledge-driven modeling of communication and sensor systems.
+She authored over 60 peer-reviewed papers at top journals and conferences and is the co-editor of a Wiley book on the Internet of Things.
+She wrote several EU-funded research grants, contributed to EU-funded research projects, including as a technical coordinator.